 China houses the largest manufacturing of tech devices.
 And is a hub for a lot of tech giants, or use parts from manufacturers in China.
 Doctors, scientists are warning customers to expect a cut in production of various smartphones, other tech accessories.
-For example, we are expecting a delay iPhones and AirPods production as factory workers are unable to resume work due to coronavirus outbreak.
+For example, we are expecting a delay in the production of iPhones.
+This is because factory workers are unable to resume work due to coronavirus outbreak.

 The well known Zhengzhou region factory, aka, “The iPhone city,” is where the magic happens and world’s iPhones are assembled.
 Bloomberg says that Zhengzhou might resume limited production the week of February 10th, but with a small number of workers who didn’t travel home for the New Year.